 Since this area is an agricultural part of the state, that means food and fruit are bountiful.
 One of the best things to do in Tepic is to take advantage of this and taste some things you might not have a chance to try in other places.

 One of those places in Tepic is Cafetería Caffet Aromático de Nayarit in the western end of the plaza.
 I had a delicious coffee and homemade pastry in the morning while soaking up the sights.

 Hamburguesas Pio is actually the only restaurant I knew about before I went to Tepic.
 It was recommended by a friend but unfortunately it closes at 2pm and I got there a little too late.
-I’ve been told that the hamburgers there are so good.
+I’ve been told that the hamburgers there are really good.

 How to get to Tepic by air – Tepic is serviced by Amado Nervo International Airport (TPQ).
 To fly from the United States, you will likely have to fly through Mexico City or Guadalajara since there aren’t many direct flight from the states.
 Within Mexico, Volaris, Interjet and Aeromar all fly into Tepic from other major cities.